incentum-network/praxis-ark-plugin/README.md

-# Explorer - ARK Desktop Wallet plugin
+# Praxis Client and Praxis Developer - ARK Desktop Wallet plugin
-Use the ARK Mainnet and Devnet explorers directly on the wallet
+Use Praxis client and Praxis Developer directly in the wallet

 ## Installation